dleonhardt/nemoursorg-local-setup/README.md

 ## Clone the GitHub Repo

+Prerequisites: In order to clone the repo, you must have GIT installed for your machine.
+Visit https://git-scm.com/book/en/v2/Getting-Started-Installing-Git for steps to follow based on your OS.

 1. In your local projects folder, run the following command: `git clone git@github.com:THE-NEMOURS-FOUNDATION-WEBSOLUTIONS/nemoursorg-cloud.git -c core.symlinks=true`.
 Make sure to clone this repo with `-c core.symlinks=true` parameter.
 If you didn't, just delete your local repository and clone again.
 For Windows user it may be required to run git clone as an administrator.

 2. Run `cd nemoursorg-cloud` to navigate into the folder that was created that contains the repo.

 ## Installing Dependencies